 Let them bring me to Your holy hill

 IN AN AGE WHEN IT’S POPULAR FOR PEOPLE TO MAKE UP THEIR OWN SPIRITUALITY, IT’S IMPORTANT TO REMEMBER THE VITAL ROLE OF TRUTH.
-If God is an objective reality, then neither He Himself nor the path by which He may be approached are matters of subjective opinion.
-We are not at liberty (1) to set the terms of our own salvation or (2) to define anything as “worship” that tickles our fancy.
+If God is an objective reality, then neither He nor the path by which we may approach Him are matters of subjective opinion.
+We are not at liberty (1) to set the terms of our own salvation, or (2) to define anything as “worship” that suits our fancy.

 Spiritually, we are where we are right now because of “darkness.”
-The distorted versions of reality that our adversary has presented us with have darkened our understanding to such an extent that we’re incapable of finding our way back to God.
+The distorted versions of reality that our adversary has presented to us have darkened our understanding to such an extent that we’re incapable of finding our way back to God.
 The answer to David’s question, “Who can understand his errors?”
-(Psalm 19:12), is NO ONE — unless that person allows the light of God’s truth to dispel the darkness and reveal the way back home.
+(Psalm 19:12), is that no one can — unless that person allows the light of God’s truth to dispel the darkness and reveal the way back home.
 Our prayer ought to be the same as William Cowper’s hymn: “O for a closer walk with God, / A calm and heavenly frame, / A light to shine upon the road / That leads me to the Lamb!”

 “The sacred page is not meant to be the end, but only the means toward the end, which is knowing God himself” (A. W. Tozer).